jmattaa/quickmark.nvim/README.md

 ## Usage

-Use quickmark by typing `:Quickmark list<cr>` this will create a floating window and show all your quickmarks
+Use quickmark by typing `:Quickmark list<cr>` or by using the default keybinding `<leader>qq` this will create a floating window and show all your quickmarks.

+The quickmarks are not saved by default, you can save your quickmars for the project by using the default keybinding `<leader>qs` or by typing the command `:Quickmarks save<cr>`.
+This creates a file called *`.quickmarks`* in the directory you ran the `nvim` command in.

 Using VimL: